znqi/znqi.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Z.Qi’s personal homepage!"
+title: "Welcome to Z.Qi / Physics and Life!"
 author_profile: true
 redirect_from:
   - /about/